Molecular

 The evolutionary tree shows the evolutionary relationships of

-other Great Apes, the
+relative to the other Great Apes,

-Great Apes relative to the Lesser
+the Great Apes relative to the Lesser

 Apes, Apes relative to the Old World Monkeys, the